Patient Navigators

 Community Care Physicians has patient navigators who specialize in oncology, breast cancer and lung cancer screening, diagnosis and treatment.

-Community Care Physicians’ Oncology Nurse Navigator – Elizabeth (Liz) Stockwell, BSN, RN, OCN
+Community Care Physicians’ Oncology Nurse Navigator – Elizabeth (Liz) Stockwell, BSN, RN, OCN, ONN-CG

 Lung Cancer Nurse Navigator – Lindsay Hall, BSN, RN